There are many wonderful complementary treatments for dogs with Osteoarthritis. These therapies with help ease your dog’s arthritis pain.

-1. Omega-3 fatty acids, glucosamine and chondroitin, and avocado and soybean unsaponifiables (ASU) can all work to slow joint degeneration.
+Omega-3 fatty acids, glucosamine, chondroitin, avocado, and soybean unsaponifiables (ASU) can all work to slow joint degeneration.
 The combination of these over several months can improve function and decrease pain.
 Can also be used as a preventive.

-4. Hydrotherapy is ideal for arthritic dogs.
-The buoyancy of the water takes weight off the joints, allowing movement without pain and building strength in muscles that otherwise may become atrophied.
+Hydrotherapy is ideal for arthritic dogs.
+The buoyancy of the water takes the weight off the joints, allowing movement without pain and building strength in muscles that otherwise may become atrophied.

-9. Don’t forget massage therapy!
-It can provide relief and improves the healing of soft tissues that are irritated or inflamed, breaks up scar tissue that may form around arthritic joints, relieves stiffness, and promotes better flexibility and range of motion.
+Massage therapy can provide relief and improves the healing of soft tissues that are irritated or inflamed, breaks up scar tissue that may form around arthritic joints, relieves stiffness, and promotes better